A lot or a little?

 Is it any good?

-This documentary showcases the successful NFTE program, which was developed as a dropout prevention program almost 20 years ago.
+This inspiring documentary showcases the successful NFTE program, which was developed as a dropout prevention program almost 20 years ago.
 It seems to have accomplished its goals: The movie highlights some of the difficult situations the contestants have overcome by participating in business education activities.
 And it also emphasizes the fact that most of the teens' current and future success is owed to staying in school.

 But it's the teens’ personal journeys and insights -- which come as a result of their private struggles and professional endeavors -- that are the main source of inspiration here.
 They offer positive messages about working hard, setting goals, and persevering in the face of challenges.
 The group also demonstrates how it's possible to overcome tough situations by getting an education.
 Best of all, the featured teens serve as positive role models for others across the country.